devp19/devp19/README.md

 ___

 ### Initiative
-I’m currently working on [@Res-Dex](https://github.com/res-dex), a student-led organization connecting universities across Ontario such as McMaster University, University of Ottawa, Toronto Metropolitan University and the University of Toronto!
+I’m currently working on [@Res-Dex](https://github.com/res-dex), where we're building a cutting-edge, student-centric research platform that empowers users to publish, review, and edit papers seamlessly.
 ResDex is aimed towards bridging the gap between academia and industry-level research publications, making it easier for students to find research-assistant positions and to go beyond the traditional academic scope to create impactful research papers.

 ___